Douglas MacArthur: Leyte

+On 18 December 1944, MacArthur was promoted to the new five-star rank of General of the Army, one of only four men to achieve the rank in World War II.
+MacArthur was senior to all but Marshall.
+The rank was created by an Act of Congress, as a temporary rank.
+The temporary rank was declared permanent 23 March 1946 by Congress.

 Luzon

 MacArthur's next move was the invasion of Mindoro, where there were good potential airfield sites.
-Willoughby estimated, correctly as it turned out, that the island had only about 1,000 Japanese defenders.
-The problem this time was getting there.
-Kinkaid balked at sending escort carriers into the restricted waters of the Sulu Sea, and Kenney could not guarantee land based air cover.
+Willoughby estimated, correctly, that the island had only about 1,000 Japanese defenders.
+Vice Admiral Thomas C. Kinkaid balked at sending escort carriers into the restricted waters of the Sulu Sea, and Kenney could not guarantee land-based air cover.
 The operation was clearly hazardous, and MacArthur's staff talked him out of accompanying the invasion on Nashville.
 As the invasion force entered the Sulu Sea, a kamikaze struck Nashville, killing 133 people and wounding 190 more.
 Australian and American engineers had three airstrips in operation within two weeks, but the resupply convoys were repeatedly attacked by kamikazes.
 During this time, MacArthur quarreled with Sutherland, notorious for his abrasiveness, over the latter's mistress, Captain Elaine Clark.
-MacArthur had instructed Sutherland not to bring Clark to Leyte, due to a personal undertaking to Curtin that Australian women on the GHQ staff would not be taken to the Philippines, but Sutherland had brought her along anyway.
+MacArthur had instructed Sutherland not to bring Clark to Leyte, due to a personal undertaking to Curtin that Australian women on the GHQ staff would not be taken to the Philippines, but Sutherland had brought her anyway.